 Section 3.
 Reduction in Force.
 Employees to be affected by a reduction in force shall be provided the right of first refusal to any position to be filled within the agency for which they meet the established requirements at the same or lower midpoint than the midpoint of the position the employee currently holds unless there is an actual layoff candidate exercising RIF rights for that position.
 All reasonable efforts shall be made to ensure that an employee shall not receive a pay reduction.
-However, if the pay band of the position to which the employee is claiming is lower than the employee's current pay band, the employee shall be paid at a rate no higher than the employee is claiming unless approved by SPO.
+However, if the pay band of the position to which the employee is claiming is lower than the employee's current pay band, the employee shall be paid at a rate no higher than the maximum rate for the pay band of the position to which the employee is claiming unless approved by SPO.